-SCHC 7991 School Counseling Internship I

-3-0-3

-Prerequisite: SCHC 7981 and Graduate Standing.

-SCHC 7992 School Counseling Internship II

-3-0-3

-Prerequisite: SCHC 7981 and Graduate Standing.

-SCHC 8150 Behavioral Health Care Systems

-3-1-3

-Prerequisite: PSYC 7420 or permission of instructor.
+SCHC 7991 School Counseling Internship I 3-0-3 Prerequisite: SCHC 7981 and Graduate Standing.
+SCHC 7992 School Counseling Internship II 3-0-3 Prerequisite: SCHC 7981 and Graduate Standing.
+3-1-3 SCHC 8150 Behavioral Health Care Systems Prerequisite: PSYC 7420 or permission of instructor.
 Also offered as PSYC 8150.
-Develops knowledge and skills concerning the behavioral health care of school aged youth with severe emotional disorders, including the conceptual, philosophical, operational, structural and procedural mechanisms commonly associated with system-level service coordination and delivery.

-SCHC 8160 Advanced Practice in Cognitive Behavioral Therapy
+Develops J-1-J knowledge and skills concerning the behavioral health care of school aged youth with severe emotional disorders, including the conceptual, philosophical, operational, structural and procedural mechanisms commonly associated with system-level service coordination and delivery.
+SCHC 8160 Advanced Practice in Cognitive Behavioral Therapy 3-0-3 Also offered as PSYC 8160.

-3-0-3

-Also offered as PSYC 8160.
 Prerequisite: SCHC 7400 or PSYC 7400 or equivalent.
 An in-depth study of counseling theories whereby students develop an advanced level of understanding and skill in cognitive behavioral counseling theories and practice.

-SCHC 8400 Special Topics In Applied Psychology

-1-0-1 to 3-0-3

-Prerequisite: Admission to Ed.S.
-School Counseling and Approval of Instructor.
+SCHC 8400 Special Topics in Applied Psychology 1-0-1 to 3-0-3 Prerequisite: Admission to Ed.S.
+School Counseling Program and approval of instructor.
 Introduction to current advanced topics within the field of applied psychology.
 Emphasis will be placed on specific content areas and applications.
+SCHC 8891 Advanced Practicum in Supervision 4-2-3 Prerequisite: Admission to Ed.S.
+School Counseling Program or permission of the instructor.
+The process and practice of counseling supervision and leadership in the school environment.
+An emphasis will be placed on the application of strategies and skills used to enhance supervision and leadership abilities.
+SCHC 8895 Capstone Seminar 3-0-3 Development, implementation, and evaluation of a project in the school environment.
+SCHC 8999 Thesis 3-0-3 Prerequisite: Admission to Graduate Program in Department, advanced standing, permission of advisor.
+Also offered as PSYC 8999.